How to unblock a toilet

 1. How to unblock a toilet with a plunger

-3. How to prevent toilet blockages
+3. How to stop a toilet from blocking

 4. Don’t let plumbing problems ruin your day